 Instead of using MQTT, you can configure the apps to use HTTP, whereupon they then speak HTTP to your server.

 The broker receives the data, and then?
 Well, it can re-distribute it, at your wish.
 What this basically means is it can forward your location to a friend, to a program which stores your location in, say, a database, etc. There are plenty of things you can do, and we'll show you some of them later.

 The important message here, and we can't repeat this often enough: OwnTracks is designed in such a way as that you can chose what you do with your data.
 It's yours.

 OwnTracks used to be difficult to set up particularly because you had to provide the server (called a broker, remember?) yourself, but we've gone to great lengths to make it easy for you to try before you'll want to take it upon yourself to do all the setup work.

-We'll now cover the three basic scenarios.
+We'll now cover the two scenarios.